 Excessive lead absorption subjects you to increased risk of disease.
 Medical removal protection (MRP) is a means of protecting you when, for whatever reasons, other methods, such as engineering controls, work practices, and respirators, have failed to provide the protection you need.
-MRP involves the temproary removal of a worker from his or her regular job to a place of significantly lower exposure without any loss of earnings. seniority, or other employment rights or benefits.
+MRP involves the temporary removal of a worker from his or her regular job to a place of significantly lower exposure without any loss of earnings, seniority, or other employment rights or benefits.
 The purpose of this program is to cease further lead absorption and allow your body to naturally excrete lead which has previously been absorbed.
 Temporary medical removal can result from an elevated blood lead level, or a medical opinion.
-Up to 18 months of protection is provided as a result of either form of removal.
+For up to 18 months, or for as long as the job the employee was removed from lasts, protection is provided as a result of either form of removal.
 The vast majority of removed workers, however, will return to their former jobs long before this eighteen month period expires.
-The standard contains special provisions to deal with the extraordinary but possible case where a longterm worker's blood lead level does not adequately decline during eighteen months of removal.